 Install Banyan Connector using the Tarball Installer

-Install the Connector on Virtual or Physical 64-bit Linux Servers, On-Prem or Cloud
+Install the Connector on virtual or physical 64-bit Linux Servers, on-Prem or cloud

-- Updated on Apr 27, 2022
+- Updated on Aug 13, 2024

-- Register Connector
+Step 1.
+Register your Connector

-Network Reachability Checklist
+Network Reachability

 -

-The Connector needs to be able to connect outbound to the Internet; it does not need any inbound open ports to operate correctly.
+The Connector needs to be able to connect outbound to the internet; it does not need any inbound open ports to operate correctly.

 -